isaacmbagwu/Orange-Telecom-Customer-Churn-Analysis/README.md

 # 📡 Orange Telecom Customer Churn Analysis

-This project explores customer churn behavior in a telecom company using Microsoft Power BI.
+This project explores customer churn behavior in Orange telecom company using Microsoft Power BI.

-The goal of the analysis was to understand why customers leave, identify patterns in customer behavior, and present the insights through an interactive dashboard that decision-makers can easily interpret.
+The goal of the analysis was to understand why customers leave, identify patterns in customer behavior and present the insights through an interactive dashboard that decision-makers can easily interpret.

 Rather than simply creating charts, this project focused on telling a clear story with the data and highlighting areas where the company can improve customer retention.